Short Questions

 Distance-time graph for a body starting at rest:

-When a body starting from rest then the distance-time graph is a straight line.
+When a body starts from rest, the distance-time graph is a straight line.
 Its slope gives the speed of the object.

 Speed of a body from the graph: